MauritsBleeker/keep-the-caption-info/README.md

 This is the PyTorch code repository for the paper: [Keep the Caption Information: Preventing Shortcut Learning in Contrastive Image-Caption Retrieval](https://arxiv.org/abs/2204.13382), by [Maurits Bleeker](https://mauritsbleeker.github.io)<sup>1</sup>, [Andrew Yates](https://andrewyates.net)<sup>1</sup>, and [Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/)<sup>1</sup>.
 The entire project has been developed in Python and PyTorch.

-If you have any questions, please open an issue or feel free to send an email to m.j.r.bleeker@uva.nl.
+If you have any questions, please file an issue or feel free to send an email to m.j.r.bleeker@uva.nl.

 <sup>1</sup><sub>University of Amsterdam</sub>

 ## Introduction

-The code of this work is mainly based on the code repositories of [PCME](https://github.com/naver-ai/pcme), [VSRR](https://github.com/KunpengLi1994/VSRN), and [VSE++](https://github.com/fartashf/vsepp)
+The code of this work is mainly based on the code repositories [PCME](https://github.com/naver-ai/pcme), [VSRR](https://github.com/KunpengLi1994/VSRN), and [VSE++](https://github.com/fartashf/vsepp)

-Not all experiments we have run made it into the final version of the paper.
+Not all experiments we have run are included in the final version of the paper.

 ![alt text](paper/images/overview.png)